kirsty-stephen/kirsty-stephen/README.md

 👩🏻‍💻   Currently learning web development with The Developer Academy.

-💉   Interested in healthcare research, particularly using new technologies.
+💉   Interested in healthcare research using new techonologies.

 🌿 📚  Happiest when outdoors or reading.